fxfactorial/silicondzor/README.md

 12. Using `ES7` features of `async`, `await`.
 13. Turning your app into a `systemd` service
 14. Sending enduser HTML emails with nodemailer.
+15. Creating a simple tweet bot service ad-hoc and on schedule.

 # On a server